This post may contain affiliate links. Please see our disclosure policy.

 Pumpkin Pie Filling

-- Using am electric mixer and paddle attachment, whip the super soft cream cheese and eggs on high.
+- Using an electric mixer and paddle attachment, whip the sugar and eggs on high.

-- Scrape the sides and bottom of the bowl and add in both sugars, pumpkin, ginger, cornstarch cloves, cinnamon, and salt.
+- Scrape the sides and bottom of the bowl and add in pumpkin, ginger, cornstarch cloves, cinnamon, and salt.

 - Mix on medium until combined.